Ethan Lazuk

 I started in marketing in 2015 as a content specialist.
 Before that, I worked as a grant writer at a non-profit organization and was attending college.

-My journey to become a dedicated SEO strategist, start a marketing consulting company, and most recently take an interest in machine learning (and AI broadly) had several twists and turns.
+My journey to become a dedicated SEO/GEO strategist, start a marketing consulting company, and most recently take an interest in machine learning (and AI broadly) had several twists and turns.

 I was born and raised in Montana until my early teens.
 Imagine a scenic place where people pride themselves on being independent minded.
 Where as kids, we’d bump Tupac while driving past cow pastures on our way to the skate park or to go snowboarding or play frisbee golf.
 That’s the vibe.